mat-shepherd/ci-pp1-nurture-seo/README.md

 </details>

 #### Site Owner
-10. As a site owner, I want to be able to quickly update the service and testimonial sections of the site so I can showcase our newest services and most recent reviews to help convert more prospective customers.
+10. As a site owner, I want users to be able to see a list of my services and quickly contact me to request pricing.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|